Safety Glasses and Goggles Selection Guide: Complete Eye Protection Standards

 In addition to fit and comfort, the style of the eyewear also contributes to whether it gets worn or not—even in industrial settings.

-“You have to have a style that is somewhat fashionable—people want to wear something trendy that makes them look good,” says Paul Savage, principle safety representative at Concurrent Technologies Corporation.
+“You have to have a style that is somewhat fashionable—people want to wear something trendy that makes them look good,” Savage says.

-“The wraparounds that have a built-in side shield seem to be a favorite of employees,” Savage says.
+“The wraparounds that have a built-in side shield seem to be a favorite of employees,” he says.
 “It’s better than wearing regular glasses with side shields on them.”

 One solution is to select eyewear with anti-fog coating, which can be either hydrophobic so that water beads up and rolls off, or hydrophilic, which absorbs the condensation.

-“When you are sweating hard, you can get just about anything to fog up,” says Savage.
+“When you are sweating hard, you can get just about anything to fog up,” Savage says.
 “But some safety managers provide PPE cleaning stations stocked with anti-fog towelettes or cleaning liquid that can help prevent fogging.”